-Tom Goode is a statistical analyst at the RAND Corporation who researches homeland and national security policies related to acquisition, counterterrorism, logistics and operations, intelligence, and cybersecurity.
+Tom Goode is a statistical analyst at the RAND Corporation focusing on homeland and national security policies related to acquisition, counterterrorism, logistics and operations, intelligence, and cybersecurity.
 He has experience and interest in applying a wide variety of statistical and machine learning methodologies to inform complex national security policy decisions.
 His work supports a variety of clients including the Office of the Secretary of Defense, the United States Navy, the United States Air Force, members of the Intelligence Community, the Department of Homeland Security and its component agencies, and the Department of Health and Human Services.
-Goode has experience applying a wide variety of statistical and machine learning methodology to address policy questions; these methods include various regression analyses, survival analysis, hierarchical and mixture models, clustering and classification methods, record linkage methods, genetic algorithms, forecasting and time series analysis with neural network integration, and natural language processing.
-He is also familiar with survey development and experimental methodology, approaches for missing or duplicate data, and statistical visualization.
-He is most comfortable using R but is also experienced with SAS, Python, and SQL on both Windows and Linux platforms.

 - Improving Partner Nation Support for Medical Operations in Contested Environments

 - Analysis in Support of the Development of a Counter UAS Implementation Framework